We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Fortunately, the hardest part to cleaning air conditioner coils is remembering to set aside the time at least once a year.
 The coil cleaning process usually takes less than half an hour, but better schedule a full hour so you don’t feel like you’re rushing through the job.
 The steps below will guide you through how to clean ac coils to maximize the efficiency and lifetime of your machine.

-STEP 1: Locate the AC coils on your unit.
+Step 1: Locate the AC coils on your unit.

-STEP 2: Inspect the dirty condenser coils.
+Step 2: Inspect the dirty condenser coils.

 Visually inspect the coils for any large debris like leaves, spider webs, or clods of dirt.
 Remove these by hand, then dust off the coils using a coil brush.
-Available at most big box hardware stores and AC shops, this specialty cleaning tool (also known as a soil brush) features bristles with stiffness about halfway between a hand broom and a wire brush.
+Available at most big box hardware stores and AC shops, this specialty cleaning tool (also known as a soil brush) has bristles with stiffness about halfway between a hand broom and a wire brush.
 Lightly guide the brush parallel to the fins on the coils in order to avoid bending them.
 This isn’t a deep scrub.
 You’re simply knocking off loose dust and hair.

-STEP 3: Correct bent fins with a fin brush.
+Step 3: Correct bent fins with a fin brush.

 Did you notice many bent fins on your coils in Step 2?
 (Hint: Bent fins will reflect light and often put a bright sheen to parts of the coils.)
 If so, running a fin brush slowly and parallel to the line of the fins could straighten them out.
 This will improve the performance of your AC unit by increasing the exposed surface area for the coils.

-STEP 4: Rinse the AC coils with water (optional).
+Step 4: Rinse the AC coils with water (optional).

 As AC coils are typically made from copper or aluminum, they can be cleaned with water.
 Rinse the coils on any outdoor central AC unit by spraying with water from your garden hose on a low setting.